Skip to main content

 Here you can configure:

-• IP Assignment - Configure managed IP ranges and settings
+• IPv4 Assignment - Configure managed IP ranges and settings

-• Custom Routes - Add routes for bridging or advanced networking
+• Managed Routes - Add routes for bridging or advanced networking

 Network Settings